 Your enterprise application is now live on your chosen platforms and is ready for your users.
 However, even during this stage, do not forget to collect data for improvement and have set maintenance for your app.
 Below we have listed the main things you need to include in the process of deploying your application.

 Prepare production environment

 After your application passes the testing environment there should be no problem after you upload new code to the production environment.

 In the final step before you set the update to be live, you need to assess whether it is necessary to run any DevOps scripts in order to update your databases.
 If so, these scripts must be executed now in order to support the code.

 Before setting your changes live it is good that a team leader or any other high qualified person can review changes and approve them.
 In this way, you can avoid irrelevant mistakes, which could only take your valuable time later.

 Push your updates

-In the production environment onto the live version of the site.
+In this stage, when everything works fine, push your updates in the production environment onto the live version of the site.

 Test on the live server